-Many of the classrooms hosted parent visitors who gave wonderful presentations on Chinese New Year.
-They read stories, talked about Chinese customs and ways of celebrating the New Year, and the importance of the color red.
-They made crafts, and cooked Chinese dumplings with the children.
-Many of the children dressed in traditional clothing.
+In past years classrooms have hosted parent visitors who gave wonderful presentations on Chinese New Year.
+They read stories, talked about Chinese customs and ways of celebrating the New Year, and the importance of the color red, made crafts, and cooked Chinese dumplings with the children.
+This year the classrooms experienced presentations from parents via Zoom.
 It was a wonderful way to experience this holiday and culture.

 The book, Lin Yi’s Lantern: A Moon Festival Tale